jammits/assignment-6/README.md

 # assignment-6

-mportant note for those outside of the USA:  I'm putting this note at the top so that you'll actually read it!
+Important note for those outside of the USA:  I'm putting this note at the top so that you'll actually read it!
 If you're outside of the USA, when parsing a date using DateTimeFormatter you'll also need to pass in a Locale for your area (i.e. Locale.CANADA or Locale.UK etc.)

 In this assignment you will be analyzing sales data for the sales of Tesla vehicles between 2016 and 2019.